Japanese Curry - The Classic Curry Roux Recipe

 - 1

-Cut the onion into wedges, slicing along the grain so it keeps its shape when simmered.
+Cut the onion into wedges from root to tip so it keeps its shape when simmered.
 Peel the potatoes and remove the eyes, then cut them into bite-sized pieces.
 Cut the carrot and beef into bite-sized pieces.

 - 2